thigley/THOS/README.md

 =================
 **Tyler James Higley**

-This is a repository for Tyler Higley's 2014/2015 Computer Science Senior Thesis Project.
+This is a repository for Tyler Higley's Potential 2014/2015 Computer Science Senior Thesis Project.
 ###Intention
 Write a simple functional Operating System that can:
 - Read and Write files